A Parallel Section Functor for 2-Vector Bundles: The parallel section functor on the symmetric monoidal bicategory

 \subsection{The parallel section functor}

 This subsection is devoted to the construction of the parallel section functor $\Par : \TRepGrpd \to \TwoVect$.
-It will send an object $(\Gammait,\varrho)$, i.e. a 2-vector bundle $\varrho$ over a groupoid $\Gammait$ to its space of parallel sections (\defref{defprallelsectionsof2vectorbundle}).
-We have already shown that this is indeed a 2-vector space (\satzref{satzactinterparsec}).
+It will send an object $(\Gamma,\varrho)$, i.e.\ a 2-vector bundle $\varrho$ over a groupoid $\Gamma$ to its space of parallel sections (Definition~\ref{defprallelsectionsof2vectorbundle}).
+We have already shown that this is indeed a 2-vector space (Proposition~\ref{satzactinterparsec}).
 It remains to define $\Par$ on 1-morphisms and 2-morphisms in $\TRepGrpd$.
-This is accomplished in the following two definitions using the pullback and pushforward constructions from \secref{secpullpushext}.
+This is accomplished in the following two definitions using the pullback and pushforward constructions from Section~\ref{secpullpushext}.